cypnk/Bare/README.md

 following is a simple configuration for a site named example.com.
 Note: The pound sign(#) denotes comments.

-The following is an example configuration tested to on Arch linux.
+The following is an example configuration tested on Arch linux.
 ```
 server {
 	server_name example.com;